ISAHU Legislative Article for March 2019

 Capitol Conference took place on Feb 24 – 27 in Washington, D.C.
 22 attendees from Indiana were involved.
 Appointments were held in all 11 legislative offices and the normal “booklet” of information for all IN attendees was provided to them before arrival in D.C.
 (Many Thanks to Susan Rider for her assistance!)
 One of the many highlights was having Alex Azar – Head of HHS (former Lilly executive from Indianapolis) speak to everyone.
 Remember – You can get updates on the various speakers and presentations at NAHU.org.
 Below are ISAHU members at Capitol Conference with Sentators Mike Braun and Todd Young.

 NAHU staff continue to be a vital part of ongoing discussions with the new 116th Congress.
 Details are provided in the Washington Updates each Friday.
 Please be sure to read them which will assist you in responding to your client’s issues.

 As always, I would ask you to remember to thank the countless NAHU members around IN and the country as a whole that continuously put in long hours to ensure the best information possible is being shared with legislators, HHS, CMS, IRS, DOL, DOI’s and of course other NAHU members.
-As you know, much of this is always done in anonymity and solely for the benefit of the Association, our members and the general public.
+As you know, much of this is always done arimidex for cutting in anonymity and solely for the benefit of the Association, our members and the general public.